How do I resolve problems with my Amazon RDS MySQL DB instance that's using more storage than expected?

 Use the following strategies to reclaim storage space:

 Run OPTIMIZE TABLE

 Some space consumed by tables isn't actively in use, but is allocated to the table anyway.
-If innodb_file_per_table is enabled (it is enabled by default), you can reclaim that space using OPTIMIZE TABLE.
+If innodb_file_per_table is enabled (it's enabled by default), you can reclaim that space using OPTIMIZE TABLE.
+OPTIMIZE TABLE works for InnoDB, MyISAM, and ARCHIVE tables, and while Amazon RDS accepts the OPTIMIZE TABLE command, Amazon RDS executes ALTER TABLE...FORCE.
+When this occurs, you can receive a warning message similar to the following: "Table does not support optimize, doing recreate + analyze instead."
 For more information, see the MySQL documentation for OPTIMIZE TABLE.

 To check for fragmentation, run a query similar to the following:

 SELECT table_name, data_length, max_data_length, index_length, data_free FROM information_schema.tables WHERE table_schema='schema_name' ;

 The data_free column highlights the amount of free space allocated to a table that isn't actively in use.
 You might be able to reclaim this space with OPTIMIZE TABLE if the table is created in a separate tablespace according to the Amazon RDS default innodb_file_per_table configuration setting.
 For more information, see the MySQL documentation for File-Per-Table Tablespaces.